pguse/Introduction-to-Python/working-with-objects.md

 **Note:** You’ll need to create a **string** out of each set of Student data before writing it to the file.
 The format of the **string** is determined by the **\_\_str\_\_** function in the Fraction class.

-If your output file is assigned the variable **myFile**, then to add the first student to the file use the following group of statements
+If your output file is assigned the variable **myFile**, then to add all the students in the list to the file use the following group of statements

 ```
 myFile = open("student_body.csv",'w')